Medicare-Eligible Health Insurance

 Step 2: Know the Difference Between Medigap and Medicare Advantage Plans.

 Medigap plans are insurance policies sold by private insurers that were designed specifically to fill in the gaps left by Medicare.
 Medigap plans may help you pay for some of your Medicare deductibles and coinsurance.
-These plans also offer additional medical benefits that Medicare does not cover at all.
-As with any insurance policy, you pay a premium for Medigap plans.
+As with many insurance policies, you pay a premium for Medigap plans.

-On the other hand, Medicare Advantage Plans are a way to receive Medicare benefits through a private insurer.
-You also pay a premium for these plans and you may elect ones that offer additional benefits.
+On the other hand, Medicare Advantage Plans are a way to receive, at a minimum, equivalent Medicare benefits through a private insurer.
+You may also pay a premium for these plans and you may elect ones that offer additional benefits.

 Step 3: Educate Yourself on How Policies are Priced - and Choose Wisely.